 Through the two year programme students follow the Edexcel English Language and AQA Literature specifications.
 Both English Language and English Literature are studied and include a range of non-fiction and literary texts, as well as poetry; a wide variety of writing skills are also taught in preparation for four final exams.

 Students are encouraged to enter a variety of non-fiction and creative writing competitions both internal and external.
 We have an extensive programme of writing workshops and visit all relevant theatre productions.
 We also offer opportunities for extra-curricular and additional support within English.

 Rooms and resources

-There are three dedicated classrooms and a smaller A Level teaching room, each featuring a data projector, interactive white board or Smart TV.
+There are three dedicated classrooms and a smaller A Level teaching room, each featuring a Smart TV.
 The Department has a wide range of texts and visual resources for students to study which is updated annually.